mjang/documentation-theme-jekyll/_docs/overview/app-integration.md

 <a name="native"></a>
 ### Native App
+If you have a mobile backend server for your native app, then you can use the web app flow.
+If the app does not have a secure backend server, then you can use the secure storage API's on the device to store the client credentials.
+Though this seems secure it's technically not considered a confidential client.

-This app very similar to the client-side application as the credentials are not trusted to be kept confidential.
+The credentials are not trusted to be kept confidential.
 With this flow it is recommended to use the PKCE extension.
 This involves the app generating an arbitrary code and using that when exchanging the the authorization code for a secret.
 By doing this if the auth code is intercepted then it cannot be used without the arbitrary code.

 **Grant Type: Authorization Code with PKCE**